 Safe2Help Illinois is a 24/7 program where students can use a free app, text/phone, and website to share information on school safety issues in a confidential environment.

 Crisis Text Line provides free, 24/7, high-quality text-based mental health support and crisis intervention.
 When someone is in crisis, they can text HOME to 741741 to connect with a Crisis Counselor who will help them move from a hot moment to cool and calm.

-Erin’s Law and Ann Marie's Law
+Erin’s Law, Ann Marie’s Law, and Faith’s Law